Strand Campus

 Our Computer Science BSc course equips you with an in-depth understanding of the field of computer-based information systems, how they are created and their impact on society.
 You'll study a wide range of innovative modules, honing your analytical and practical skills, including becoming proficient across diverse software platforms and programming languages.

-Throughout the degree, you’ll apply your skillset to tackle complex projects inspired by real-world industry problems.
+Throughout your degree, you’ll apply your skillset to tackle complex projects inspired by real-world industry problems.
 This could involve developing a tech solution for an external company in your third year.

-You can also choose to study for our integrated Master’s course (MSci) – adding a fourth year to your degree during which you will undertake a substantial project of your choice, tackling research problem or taking part in our programme with Amazon Web Services (AWS), where you will use their software to develop an new product for a UK local authority or charity partner.
+You can also choose to study for our integrated Master’s course (MSci), adding a fourth year to your degree during which you will undertake a substantial project of your choice, tackling a research problem or taking part in our programme with Amazon Web Services (AWS), where you will use their software to develop a new product for a UK local authority or charity partner.

 Accreditation